 About the Children's Book Council of Australia

-The Children's Book Council of Australia (CBCA) is a not for profit, volunteer run organisation which aims to engage the community with literature for young Australians.
+The Children's Book Council of Australia; (CBCA) is a not for profit, volunteer run organisation which aims to engage the community with literature for young Australians.

-Established in 1945, the Children’s Book Council of Australia was founded at a time when Australian children’s books were few, and Australian authors and illustrators were virtually unknown.
-In 1946 the CBCA established annual book awards to promote books of high literary and artistic quality.
+The CBCA was founded in 1945 in a when Australian children’s books were few, and Australian authors and illustrators were virtually unknown.
+The following year, 1946 the The Book of the Year Awards, an annual award to promote books of high literary and artistic quality was established.
 These awards are now the most influential and highly respected in Australia.

-Each year, across Australia, the CBCA brings children and books together celebrating Children's Book Week.
+Each year, across Australia, the CBCA brings children and books together celebrating Children's Book Week ®.
 Throughout the year, the CBCA works in partnership with authors, illustrators, publishers, booksellers and other organisations in the children’s book world to bring words, images and stories into the hearts and minds of children and adults.